slim71/SpartanLIFT/doc/Development notes.md

 PX4 requires that the external controller provides a continuous 2Hz "proof of life" signal, by streaming any of the supported MAVLink setpoint messages **or** the ROS 2 OffboardControlMode message.
 All values are interpreted in NED (Nord, East, Down); unit is [m].

+The OffboardControlMode is required in order to inform PX4 of the type of offboard control behing used.
+Here we're only using position control, so the position field is set to true and all the other fields are set to false.

 PX4 requires that the vehicle is already receiving OffboardControlMode messages before it will arm in offboard mode, or before it will switch to offboard mode when flying.
 In addition, PX4 will switch out of offboard mode if the stream rate of OffboardControlMode messages drops below approximately 2Hz.

+### Sensors
+Best result for an isolated run with emesent_hovermap: no simulated baro (`SENS_EN_BAROSIM=0`) and air pressure sensor coded in the sdf model file, with `update_rate=50, <noise type="gaussian"><mean>0</mean><stddev>0.01</stddev></noise>`
+Best result for multi-vehicle: only simulated barometer.

 ---
 ## Commands